 How do you establish a work environment that is productive, focused on employee growth and development?

-• The purpose for the organization must be very clear and one that motivates employees to be active in working towards and supporting that purpose.
+• The purpose of the organization must be very clear and it must be one that motivates employees to be active in working towards and supporting that purpose.

 • Understanding your staff and their skills will lead to the option of advancing employees into leadership roles.

 • Retention of staff is increased if they are aware that advancement is possible and encouraged.

 • Do not over-promise.
 Make realistic, obtainable goals for the business and the employees.
 Over-promising can break trust.

 • See their future; are they leaders?
 Can you assist them along that path?

 4. Unite them.

 • Commonality of purpose, understanding that purpose, and working towards that purpose will typically unite employees.
 Lead by example.

 • Be fair to everyone; treat each employee with respect.